 This mesmerising spectacle, stretching over two days, combines fireworks, lasers and music for a truly unique fireworks experience.
 There really is something for everyone at this event – little ones can enjoy a winter festival with carousels, helter skelter and even an ice rink, while grown-ups can sample The German Bier Festival, featuring traditional products, Bavarian foods and wonderful music.

 Artists curating the music this year include Jazzie B on Friday night, and DJ Yoda on the Saturday.
 When?
-Friday 3rd and Saturday 4th November, gates from 3pm, fireworks at 8pm
+Friday 2nd (from 5pm) and Saturday 3rd November (from 4pm)

 More info: fireworks.london